 Ukrainian singer Alyosha, who represented Ukraine at the 2010 Eurovision Song Contest, explains why she decided to support USAID’s Energy Efficiency Season campaign and helps to inspire youth to demonstrate responsible attitudes toward energy consumption.

-Today, USAID/Ukraine implements a focused development assistance program to support: more participatory, transparent, and accountable governance; broad-based resilient economic development; and improved health status for Ukrainians.
+USAID development assistance supports more participatory, transparent, and accountable governance; citizen inclusion in democratic, economic, and social reforms; broad-based resilient economic development; enhanced energy security; and improved health services for Ukrainians.

-USAID also supports U.S. Presidential Initiatives in Global Health and Global Climate Change.
+USAID also supports U.S. Presidential Initiatives on Global Health and Global Climate Change.